How Much Does It Cost To Replace A Catalytic Converter?

 Dealerships usually have higher labor rates compared to independent repair shops.
 The overhead costs associated with running a dealership often contribute to the higher prices.
 However, dealerships may have more specialized knowledge and access to OEM parts, which can be advantageous for certain vehicles.
 Independent repair shops, on the other hand, may offer lower labor rates and more flexibility in sourcing aftermarket or refurbished parts at a potentially lower cost.

-See also Can A Bad Exhaust System Affect The Car's Brakes?
+See also Can A Bad Exhaust Cause A Car To Misfire?

 Factors Affecting Labor Costs